 For those who prefer to drive themselves, we recommend renting a car either at the airport on arrival or in Mykonos Town.
 We strongly recommend reserving a vehicle in advance, especially if you require automatic transmission.
 On arrival at the hotel, Nissaki Boutique Hotel offers free parking.

-- Handy to: Platis Gialos Beach (3-minute walk), Psarou Beach (10-minute walk – the map shows a roundabout route, but there is a much shorter walking path from the hotel to the beach), Nammos Village shopping (10-minute walk – again, take the beachside walking path).
+- Handy to: Platis Gialos Beach, Psarou Beach (short walking path from the hotel to the beach), Nammos Village shopping (take the beachside walking path).

 Nissaki Boutique Hotel – The Basics

 - Ages: The hotel is open to guests of all ages.
 Babysitting services are available on request.
 The largest suite sleeps up to 6, though most guests are couples.

 - Beach: The hotel sits between 2 of Mykonos’ best beaches, Platis Gialos and Psarou.
 Platis Gialos is slightly closer, a wide, golden sand beach filled with restaurants and beach clubs.
 This is the second stop on the water taxi route, which links all southern beaches from Ornos in the west to Elia in the east.
 Psarou is just a few meters away in the opposite direction, set in a bay and protected from the wind by the surrounding cliffs.
 This beach tends to be less crowded than Platis Gialos as it is not on the water taxi route, though it remains popular for its calm waters, upscale beach club, and luxury shopping center.